F

 Starting January 1, 2018, employers in Pasadena and all across California can also no longer ask questions about prospective employees’ prior salary or prior convictions.

-If you have any questions, address them in a private phone call during a free consultation with our Pasadena employment law lawyer.
+If you have any questions, address them in a private phone call during a free consultation with our Pasadena employment lawyer.
 Call Rager & Yoon – Employment Lawyers at 310-527-6994 for a free case evaluation.

 Related Blogs